Singular-Genomics/singular-genomics.github.io/docs/g4x_data/data_import.md

 <br>

-# G4X data import
+# G4X-data import

 The multi-modal output of the G4X spatial sequencer comprises images, tables and annotated data matrices, which allow deep exploration of your sample.
-The `single_cell_data` folder in the G4X output contains the final processed form of the data, after transcript and image signals have been aggregated for each each segmented cell.
+The `single_cell_data` folder in the G4X-output contains the final processed form of the data, after transcript and image signals have been aggregated for each each segmented cell.
 There are several excellent open-source tools available that enable the full stack of analytical needs to gain biological insight from this data.

 #### Below we illustrate data import strategies for [Python](#if-you-are-working-in-python) and [R](#if-you-are-working-in-r) users: